Some parts of this page may be machine-translated.

 Table of Contents

-1. What is Regenerative Medicine
+1. What is Regenerative Medicine?

 Regenerative medicine refers to medical technologies that maximize the regenerative capabilities of cells in tissues and organs that have suffered functional impairment.
 Regenerative medicine holds the potential to bring new medical treatments to diseases and injuries that previously had no treatment options.